Weller Academic Building, Third Floor

 Faculty excellence is at the core of the Becker College academic experience.
 Becker College professors care deeply about the success of each student and are committed to providing one-on-one attention and support.
 Full-time and adjunct professors bring extensive academic, career, and life experience to the classroom.
 Their focus is on helping students excel, both inside the classroom and beyond.
 Above all, they strive to bring out the highest potential of each student.

-Associate Professor of Game Design Curvin Huber presented “Global Collaboration Given Geographic Constraints” at the 22nd annual conference of the Global Awareness Society International, held in Rome, Italy, in May 2013.
+Professor Huber presented “Global Collaboration Given Geographic Constraints” at the 22nd annual conference of the Global Awareness Society International, held in Rome, Italy, in May 2013.
 Huber also created artwork in 2013 for the new critically praised sci-fi action adventure game “Thunder Moon,” by Bounding Box Games.
-Upon its release, “Thunder Moon” was named a Geek News Network “Indie Game of the Week” (read review).
+Upon its release, “Thunder Moon” was named a Geek News Network “Indie Game of the Week” (read review). » Read more

 Scott Niemi, MFA, was promoted to the rank of associate professor of design in spring 2013.
 Professor Niemi was one of 60 artists chosen to create artwork for the new UMass Ambulatory Care Center which had its ribbon cutting in September 2011.
 He has six paintings permanently displayed there.
 Two were specifically commissioned, and the rest were purchased from the Collins Artworks gallery.
 He is also working on a commissioned painting for the North Shore Children's Hospital in Boston. » Read more